IBM/watson-waste-sorter/README.md

 cf push
 ```

-Once the deployment is success, your backend server should be running on the cloud and able to classify the different kind of waste once the model finish training.
+Once the deployment is succeeds, your backend server should be running on the cloud and able to classify the different kinds of waste once the model finishes training.
 Please take a note with your server application's endpoint as you will need it in the next step.
 Now let's go ahead and create our mobile app to use this classifier.

-## 3. Create the mobile application and connect it with the server
+## 3. Create the mobile application and connect it to the server

 In order to test the full features for this application, you need to have [Xcode 8.0 and above](https://developer.apple.com/xcode/) installed and an IOS device to deploy the application.